 “There is more to see than could ever be seen, more to do that could ever be done.”
 (Elton John, Circle of Life)

-Realizing that I have to struggle just like everyone else and create the path for myself was a challenging but freeing study abroad life lesson.
-Finally, I started to think about the things I really wanted out of my life, not what I had always envisioned because it was what was expected of me.
-And with that kind of validating―and terrifying!―perspective I started to make choices that put ME at the center of my decisions, my life, my universe.
+Realizing that we have to struggle just like everyone else and create the path for oursvelves is a challenging but freeing life lesson.
+Finally, you start to think about the things you really want out of you life, not what you had always envisioned because it was what was expected of you.
+And with that kind of validating―and terrifying!―perspective we can begin to make choices that put YOU at the center of your decisions, your life, your universe.

-It may sound counterintuitive that the revelation that the world does not revolve around our country (only slightly-discounted by our science and history books) would lead me to thinking more about myself.
-However, when your perspectives are suddenly challenged, it rocks your world and leads to a lot of introspection―something that I am so glad happened to me during a time of newness and discovery in Spain.
+It may sound counterintuitive that the revelation that the world does not revolve around our country (only slightly-discounted by our rhetoric and history books) would lead us to thinking more about myself.
+However, studying abroad has a way of challenging ALL your perspectives so don’t be surprised if it leads you to some deep introspection and unexpected realizations.

 “All journeys have secret destinations of which the traveler is unaware.”
 (Martin Buber)

 Studying abroad, therefore, can be so beneficial because it opens you up to new and more challenging experiences.
-Case-in-point, not only did I have to adapt to a new university in my second-year, but I had to do so in another country; not only did I have to learn to co-habitate with a family that was not my own, but I had to do so in another language.
-Now, having experiences like those under by belt, the average challenge I’m going to encounter back home seems minor in comparison and I can confidently explain why in an interview.
+Case-in-points: not will you have to adapt to a new university in the middle of your college experience, but you have to do so in another country.
+Not only will you have to learn to co-habitate with a family that is not your own, but you will have to do so in another language.
+When you return, having experiences like those under your belt, the average challenge you’re going to encounter back home seems minor in comparison and you can confidently explain why in an interview.